sahinyurek/docs/docs/administration/entities-management/taxonomies/activate-taxonomy.md

 # Activate Taxonomy

-In this section, you can find information about activating/deactivating the taxonomies.
+In this section, you can find information about activating/deactivating taxonomies.

 To activate a taxonomy: